WJPA-AM (1450) &

 A WJPA Radio veteran, Randy returns to the PONY League World Series broadcast booth.
 Now, the home voice of the West Virginia Black Bears, he was our play-by-play anchor for Wild Things Baseball for a decade.
 Randy works all year long at the North Allegheny Sports Network and website.

 Having worked this event the past few years on WJPA, Nate returns to the broadcast booth this weekend.
 Nate has covered high school sports and worked in our news department.
 Currently, he's the Chief of Staff for Rep. Pam Snyder.

 Radio has been the play-by-play home for virtually every PONY League

 World Series game played in Washington.
 Hear all the action on WJPA-AM

-(1450 AM), and online, courtesy of MSA Sports.net.
+(1450 AM) and online at wjpa.com.
 Listen Here links are available for each game in the left-hand Scorebaord column.

 thanks to our radio broadcast sponsorship team: